 They could potentially be blog post titles.

-You can then even share your blog post in an answer and link back.
+You can then even share your blog post in an answer on those platforms and then and link back.

 4. Use Social Media

-If you have a group you will know that can be a treasure chest of ideas.
+If you have a group, you will know that it can be a treasure chest of ideas.

-Every time somebody posts a question in the Coach the Life Coach Facebook Group it’s a potential blog post title.
+Every time somebody posts a question in the Fully Booked Coach Facebook Group it’s a potential blog post title.

 If you don’t have a group of your own, lurk in other groups (without self-promoting) where your ideal client is hanging out.

 What are they saying and asking?

 What comments and posts generate the most interaction?